 Christmas in The Wizarding World of Harry Potter transforms the quaint town of Hogsmeade into an enchanting holiday village.
 Seasonal décor is uniquely themed to each of the individual storefronts.
 In addition, a dazzling light projection spectacular brings the iconic Hogwarts castle to life.

 As night falls, The Magic of Christmas at Hogwarts Castle illuminates Hogwarts School of Witchcraft and Wizardry with colorful imagery.
-There are also dimensional animations that dance across Hogwarts castle in tandem to a musical arrangement from the Harry Potter movies.
+There are also dimensional animations that dance across Hogwarts Castle in tandem to a musical arrangement from the Harry Potter movies.
 Musical performances from the a cappella Frog Choir entertain with their harmonized holiday-themed songs.

 Shoppers will delight in the selection of custom-made Christmas ornaments created especially for “The Wizarding World of Harry Potter.”
 And, of course, holiday-themed fare and hot butterbeer further complement the overall experience.